thorswap/SwapKit/README.md

 #### New package

-To create new package use `yarn generate` and pick one of the options It will setup the package with the necessary files for bundling and publishing.
+To create new package use `pnpm generate` and pick one of the options It will setup the package with the necessary files for bundling and publishing.
 </br>
 New toolbox(TBA)